 - Use a soft-bristled toothbrush and non-abrasive toothpaste to clean your night guard.

 - Bring your night guard with you to your dental appointments to ensure it fits and functions properly.

 - Store your night guard in a hard container with ventilation for protection and allow it to fully dry between uses.

 Frequently Asked Questions

-A well-fitted, custom-made night guard will cover most of your teeth, except for the back molars.
-Dr. Villalobos will have a dental lab design your oral appliance for your jaw after taking impressions of your teeth during your consultation.
-Wearing these night guards at night will help protect your smile from future damage and allow you to live without any pain.
+A custom-made night guard will cover most of your teeth, except for the back molars.
+Your dentist will design your oral appliance for your jaw after taking impressions of your teeth during your consultation.
+Wearing these night guards at night will protect your smile from future damage and allow you to live without any pain.

-Bruxism can occur during any stage of the sleep cycle, but generally, a person will experience it in the earlier stages.
-It’s most common in stage N1 or N2 and least common during REM sleep.
-It’s important to seek out professional treatment for your bruxism so you can have a good night’s sleep and even better oral health.
+Bruxism can occur during any stage of the sleep cycle, but it’s most common in stage N1 or N2 and least common during REM sleep.
+Seek professional treatment for your bruxism to have a good night’s sleep and even better oral health.